Common running injuries and their causes

 Common running injuries and their causes: The types of running injury

-Following the advice on these pages cannot guarantee that you will be injury-free, but it should go some way to help you minimise the chances of getting injured or of the injury occurring again.
+Following the advice on these pages cannot guarantee that you will be injury-free, but it should go some way to help you minimize the chances of getting injured or of the injury occurring again.

 The two types of running injury are as follows: